• Skip to main content

 • Currants: This recipe traditionally uses currants, which are a type of small black raisins.
 We call them kuş üzümü in Turkish.
 If you can’t find them, use your regular raisins or the smallest raisins you can find.

-Next, cook the pilaf: Add one and a half cups of hot water to the mixture and bring it to a boil while being covered.
-Then, reduce the heat to the lowest temperature and allow it to simmer until the rice cooks and all of the water has been absorbed.
+Pour in the boiling water, cover the pan, and bring it to a boil.
+Reduce the heat to the lowest setting and let it simmer until the rice is cooked and all the liquid has been absorbed.

 • No matter what type of rice you use, rinse it well for a wonderful fluffy rice pilaf.
 You can put rice in a fine mesh strainer and rinse under hot water by shaking it to remove excess starch.